BritishGeologicalSurvey/tactool/README.md

 On Windows, save it somewhere you'll remember, then just double-click the icon to run it (no installation necessary).

-Instructions for using the application can be found [here](https://github.com/BritishGeologicalSurvey/tactool/blob/main/docs/instructions.md).
+Instructions for using the application can be found [here](docs/instructions.md).

+A guide for importing the resulting CSV into the ESI laser control software can be found [here](docs/ESI-import-TACtool-instructions.md).

 ![Screenshot of the TACtool app with a black and white test image and labelled points.](docs/img/app-screenshot-test_cl_montage.png)